-- 3.2.1 As well as evidencing overall need housing needs assessments, in combination with the Housing Register, provide important information on what size, affordability, and tenure of homes are needed by a community, as well as the need for older person's homes or specially adapted housing. - 3.2.2 Both the affordable and open market element of schemes should respond to a community's identified housing needs.
-Having a mix of available housing is vital to ensuring Dartmoor's communities are inclusive and sustainable.
-This means ensuring that there is a mix of housing to meet the needs of first time buyers, elderly downsizers, the disabled as well those unable to afford open market prices.
-To support the housing and economic strategies, any new open market housing should therefore be of a mix of house types and sizes which enable and encourage younger families to live and work within Dartmoor's communities. - 3.2.3 With regards affordable housing tenure, an indicative tenure split between affordable rental properties (e.g. social rent, affordable rent) and intermediate sale (e.g. shared ownership, discounted sale) of 70:30 is generally appropriate.
-However this is indicative only, and the tenure mix should reflect the identified housing need as closely as possible. - 3.2.4 Forecasts suggest that the proportion of Dartmoor's population aged 65 or over could increase by 44% by 2035.
-It is important that future housing supply responds to the needs of older people.
+3.2.1 The need to understand and respond to local need applies to both the affordable and open market element of schemes.
+To support the housing and economic strategies new open market housing should be of a mix of house type and size which enables and encourages younger families to live and work within Dartmoor's communities.

+3.2.23.2.4 Forecasts suggest that the proportion of Dartmoor's population aged 65 or over could increase by 44% by 2035.
+Dartmoor's communities are ageing and ilt is important that future housing supply responds to the needs of older people.
 Dartmoor's existing housing stock contains a high proportion of historic buildings which can have poor accessibility.
 Whilst many older homes continue to be desirable, many will not meet the accessibility needs of an ageing population.
-This means providing new homes which are smaller, more accessible for those with limited mobility, and adaptable.
+This means providing new homes which are smaller, more accessible for those with limited mobility, and adaptable to enable older people to stay in their home for longer.
 Homes for older people may need to be affordable housing, or may be market housing, normally as part of a mixed development.
-This type of housing can enable local people to stay in their communities for longer, enable downsizing, free up under-occupied family sized housing and encourage a churn in the local housing stock.
+This type of housing can enable local people to stay in their communities for longer, enablecourage downsizing, and therefore free up under-occupied family sized housing and encourage a churn in the local housing stock.

-- 3.2.5 There has been an increase in the proportion of second homes and holiday homes within the National Park (3% in 2001, 8% in 2011), mostly in the open countryside rather than settlements.
+3.2.33.2.5 There has been an increase in the proportion of second homes and holiday homes within the National Park (3% in 2001, 8% in 2011), mostly in the open countryside rather than settlements.
 Whilst this is a concerning trend it is not of the scale seen in other areas, where some Local and Neighbourhood Plans are responding by applying 'principal residence' conditions on new housing.
-Principal residence conditions have limited impact where it is the existing 'traditional' housing stock which is more attractive for second homes.
-These conditions also impact on development viability, reducing the amount of affordable housing which can be delivered.
-The Local Plan does not therefore require principal residence conditions on new homes, but responds to this issue by supporting the sustainability of Dartmoor's communities with policies aimed at providing homes for those living or working in the National Park. - 3.2.6 Local needs custom and self-build housing is a key way of doing this, Local Plan policy encourages this type of housing on smaller sites or through conversions within Local Centres, Rural Settlements and Villages and Hamlets.
-Custom and self-build housing has multiple benefits: it can be more affordable to build, encourages people to stay in their home longer, and can lead to a greater variety and quality of house design. - 3.2.7 The Authority encourages communities to engage in shaping development locally.
+This approach hasPrincipal residence conditions have limited impact where it is the existing 'traditional' housing stock which is more attractive for second homes.
+These conditions also impact on development viability, reducinge the amount of affordable housing which can be delivered.
+The Local Plan does notise therefore require principal residence conditions on new homes, but respondings to this issue byand\supporting the sustainability of Dartmoor's communities with policies aimed at providing homes for those living or working in the National Park.

+3.2.6 Local needs custom and self-build housing is a key way of doing this, Local Planwith policy encouraginges this type of housing on smaller sites or through conversions within Local Centres, Rural Settlements and Villages and Hamlets.
+Custom and self-build housing has multiple benefits: it can be more affordable to build, encourages people to stay in their home longer, and can lead to a greater variety and quality of house design.

+3.2.43.2.7 The Authority encourages communities to engage in shaping development locally.
 Community Land Trusts (CLTs) can play a key role in helping to identify need, shaping the mix of new housing and the process of allocating homes to new tenants.
 Where a CLT is the freehold owner of new homes, they can attract a small income for community use, and have a greater influence over the future of the homes.